Postcode Address File: Public sector licence

-Any organisation wishing to apply can do so now through Royal Mail's Address Management Unit.
-The Public Sector Licence will be in place for an initial three years.

 Alias data

-The "alias file is a supplementary file containing additional data which are not part of official postal addresses, including details that have changed over time, or have been amended by the public and then used.
+The "alias file" is a supplementary file containing additional data which are not part of official postal addresses, including details that have changed over time, or have been amended by the public and then used.
 This file is used to identify these elements and cross-reference with the official postal address.

 The alias file holds four types of record: locality, thoroughfare, delivery point alias, and county alias: